Principality of Catalonia: Early modern Catalonia

-Over the next two centuries, Catalonia was generally on the losing side of a series of wars that led steadily to more centralization of power in Spain.
-Despite this fact, between the 16th and 18th centuries, the role of the political community in local affairs and the general government of the country was increased, while the royal powers remained relatively restricted, specially after the two last Courts (1701–1702 and 1705–1706).
-Tensions between the constitutional Catalan institutions and the gradually more centralized Monarchy began to arise.
-In 1626 the Count-Duke of Olivares, minister of Philip IV, tried to establish the military contribution of the states of the Monarchy, the Unión de Armas (Union of Arms), but the resistance of Catalonia to the project was strong.
-This events, alongside other factors such as the economic crisis, the presence of soldiers and the peasants' revolts led to the Reapers' War, also called Catalan Revolt (1640–1652), in the context of the Franco-Spanish War, in which Catalonia, led by the president of the Generalitat, Pau Claris, briefly declared itself as an independent republic under French protection in January 1641, and later joined the Monarchy of France, appointing king Louis XIII as count of Barcelona, but, after the first military successes the Catalans were finally defeated and reincorporated into the Crown of Spain in 1652.
+However, over the next century, Catalonia was on the losing side of a series of wars that led steadily to more centralization of power in Spain.
+The period saw a rise in Barbary piracy along the coast and banditry in the countryside.
+Tensions between the constitutional Catalan institutions and the gradually more centralized monarchy began to arise.
+In 1626 the Count-Duke of Olivares, minister of Philip IV, tried to establish the military contribution of the states of the monarchy, the Unión de Armas (Union of Arms), but the resistance of Catalonia to the project was strong.
+This events, alongside other factors such as the economic crisis, the continuous presence of royal soldiers and the peasants' revolts led to the Reapers' War (1640–1652), in the context of the Franco-Spanish War, in which Catalonia, governed by a Junta de Braços (revolutionary assembly or States-General) led by the president of the Generalitat, Pau Claris, broke with the Spanish king and briefly established itself as an independent republic under French protection between 1640 and 1641, and later entered in a personal union with the Kingdom of France, appointing French king Louis XIII as count of Barcelona, but, after the first military successes, Catalans were finally defeated and reincorporated into the Crown of Spain in 1652.

-In 1659, after the Treaty of the Pyrenees signed by Philip IV of Spain, the comarques (counties) of Roussillon, Conflent, Vallespir and part of la Cerdanya, now known as French Cerdagne, were ceded to France.
+In 1659, after the Treaty of the Pyrenees signed by Philip IV, the comarques (counties) of Roussillon, Conflent, Vallespir and part of la Cerdanya, now known as French Cerdagne, were ceded to France.
 The town of Llívia remained part of Spain, however, an isolated enclave a mile north of the new border.
 Catalan institutions were suppressed in this part of the territory and, in 1700, public use of Catalan language was prohibited.
 In recent times, this ceded area has come to be known by nationalist political parties in Catalonia as Northern Catalonia (Roussillon in French), part of the Catalan-spoken territories known as Catalan Countries.
-Currently, this region is administratively part of French Départment of Pyrénées-Orientales.
+Currently, this region is administratively part of French Département of Pyrénées-Orientales.